mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 (MYNN) PBL and shallow convection, Grell-Freitas (GF) deep convection schemes, and the Rapid Update Cycle (RUC) LSM.
 Suite RRFS_v1alpha is targeted for the Rapid Refresh Forecast System
-(RRFS) and differs from the GSD_v1 suite by not using parameterized convection, using the MYNN surface layer parameterization, and employing the Noah-MP LSM.*
+(RRFS) and differs from the GSD_v1 suite by not using parameterized convection and employing the Noah-MP LSM.*

 Those interested in the history of previous CCPP releases should know that the first public release of the CCPP took place in April 2018 and included all the